eJJonatah/temporary-symlinks-manager/readme.md

 easily ignore specific directory name that will be filled with sometimes tons of cached files (that are easily recreatable like
 .vs/, node_modules and more)

 > How will I solve this?
 Using symbolic links!
-(Directory junctions) which are ignore by onedrive by default.
+(Directory junctions) which are ignored by onedrive by default.